On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Adaptive Layered Brownian Bridge Constructions

-\end{corollary} \begin{remark} By application of Corollary \ref{cor:ris}, unbiased simulation of the refinement the sample path lies in can be conducted by inversion sampling and a Cauchy sequence representation of the cdf of $R$ (\ref{eq:rnjcdf}).
-In particular, our sample path lies in $R_j$ if for some $k>0$ and $u\sim U[0,1]$ we have $u\in\left(C^{R(j-1)}_{2k+1},C^{R(j)}_{2k}\right)$.
+By application of Corollary~\ref{corris}, unbiased simulation of the refinement the sample path lies in can be conducted by inversion sampling and an alternating Cauchy sequence representation of the CDF of $R$ (\ref{eqrnjcdf}).
+In particular, our sample path lies in $R_j$ if for some $k>0$ and $u\sim\mathrm{U}[0,1]$ we have $u\in (C^{R(j-1)}_{2k+1},C^{R(j)}_{2k} )$, where: